animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 explicitly define `Region` bean definitions in Spring configuration metadata, unless you require finer-grained control.

-To simplify Region creation, Spring Data for GemFire combines the use of Spring Data Repositories with the expressive power of annotation-based configuration using the new `@EnableEntityDefinedRegions` annotation.
+To simplify Region creation, Spring Data for VMware GemFire combines the use of Spring Data Repositories with the expressive power of annotation-based configuration using the new `@EnableEntityDefinedRegions` annotation.

 <p class="note"><strong>Note</strong>: Most Spring Data application developers should
 already be familiar with the
 <a href="https://docs.spring.io/spring-data/data-commons/docs/current/reference/html/#repositories">Spring Data Repository abstraction</a>
-and Spring Data for GemFire's <a href=repositories.html>implementation/extension</a>, which has been specifically customized to optimize data access operations for GemFire.</p>
+and Spring Data for VMware GemFire's <a href=repositories.html>implementation/extension</a>, which has been specifically customized to optimize data access operations for GemFire.</p>